ediziks/scrapy-with-docker/README.md

 Then:

+run the docker-compose command below in cmd/terminal;

-`...\hb-product-app> docker-compose up --build`
+`Drive:\...\hb-product-app> docker-compose up --build`

-in another cmd/terminal:
+in another cmd/terminal;